Our Alumni Lead by Example!

-The Distinguished Alumni Award was established to recognize Gross Catholic graduates that have continued to promote our school spirit and demonstrate dedication to our motto, Dux Esto.
-The presentation of this award is held every year during halftime of the homecoming football game.
+The Distinguished Alumni Award was established to recognize Gross Catholic graduates who have continued to promote our school spirit and demonstrate dedication to our motto, Dux Esto.
+The presentation of this award will occur at CeleBration in April to recognize the nominees and the winner.

 Gross Catholic is proud of the success and accomplishments of so many graduates.
-It is a privilege to recognize those alumni who have excelled in their respective careers or service to others, with this prestigious award.
+With this prestigious award, it is a privilege to recognize those alumni who have excelled in their respective careers or service to others.